Frequently Asked Questions

 Can I listen to/view a DVD/CD in the library?
 Expand

-Yes, DVD/CD's can be watched or listened to on all library computers.
+Yes, DVD/CDs can be watched or listened to on all library computers as long as headphones are used.
 Additionally DVD viewing is available on the monitors in the study rooms with a laptop.
 Need headphones?
 They are available for checkout at the Library Information Desk.
 A valid UC ID or Driver's License is required to checkout library material.

 NOTE: If a CD-ROM can be run directly from the CD itself, you may be able to use it on the library computers.
 Some CDs require auxiliary programs that are not available on the library computers.
 Software cannot be installed on library computers.